Antifungal medicines are used to treat fungal infections, which most commonly affect your skin, hair and nails.

 When to see a pharmacist or GP

 See a pharmacist or GP if you think you have a fungal infection.
-They will advise you on which antifungal medicine to take and how to take or use it.
-See below for some questions you may want to ask them.
+They can advise you on which antifungal medicine is best for you.

 If you're advised to go to hospital, take the medicine's packaging with you so the healthcare professionals who treat you know what you've taken.

-Before taking antifungal medicines, speak to a pharmacist or your GP about:
+Before taking antifungal medicines, speak to a pharmacist or GP about:

 - any existing conditions or allergies that may affect your treatment for fungal infection